ScienceStacks/SciSheets/README.md

 - limited ability to express calculations because formulas are limited to using a few hundred or so functions provided by the spreadsheet system
 (or specially coded macros).

-SciSheets addresses these shortcomings with several features:
+SciSheets is a new spreadsheet system that is developing several features to address these shortcomings:
 - formulas that are Python expressions or scripts to improve expressiveness and access to complex computations in Python packages;
 - exporting spreadsheets as standalone Python programs to improve scalability and enable reuse of spreadsheet calculations in other spreadsheets and programs; and
-- hierarhical tables and cells that may have multiple values to handle complex data such as n-to-m relationships.
+- hierarchical tables and cells that may have multiple values to handle complex data such as n-to-m relationships.

 SciSheets is a web application that is accessed from a web browser.
 So, no program installation is required to use SciSheets.
 A beta release of SciSheets is planned for the end of 2016.
 Currently, SciSheets is at an alpha level that is suitable for evaluation purposes.
 Please contact jlheller@uw.edu if you are interested in doing such an evaluation.